supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Magnetic-Disk/Disk Structure and Performance.md

 > [!lecture] Lecture-1

 - Each Sector is a logical division rather than a physical division.
-- Sector is the smallest unit of data that can be read or write.
+- Sector is the smallest unit of data that can be read or write in a disk.
 - At any time, only one read write head is active, though all the heads rotate at the same time.
 - A platter has two surfaces.